Kattusite/DefenseOfMeridor/README.md

 * Better helper functions (e.g. for checking location / equality of pets)
 * toString() for MeriPet
 * The "Victory Click the Map to Continue" screen could use a semi-transparent background.
+* Allow "click to restart" on game loss, instead of "why not restart from the menu?"

 ## Battlelog changes
 * Add a battlelog message for finding the artifact.